Florals are a wonderful way to inject romance and elegance into your home.

-2. Make a statement with a bespoke mural
+10. Make a statement with a bespoke mural

-Are you looking to create an interior which is truly unique and magical?
+Are you looking to create an interior that is truly unique and magical?
 Welcome to the whimsical world of artist and designer Flora Roberts, who creates breathtaking botanical murals and timeless designs for wallpapers.

 With a canvas of a single wall to an entire room, Flora transforms surfaces into dreamscapes where wandering flowers spontaneously dance together in oceans of alluring color.
-Think the enveloping tranquillity of Monet’s Waterlilies fused with the naive charm of folk art in a signature palette of brights and pastels.
+Think of the enveloping tranquillity of Monet’s Waterlilies fused with the naive charm of folk art in a signature palette of brights and pastels.

 'I love hand-painting murals because the technique brings charm and spontaneity to interiors – imperfection is a nice metaphor for life, isn't it? says Flora.

-3. Hang Mediterranean-inspired wallpaper
+11. Hang Mediterranean-inspired wallpaper

 Taking the prolific Mediterranean climbing plant the Bougainvillea as its focus, this show-stopping wallpaper from Cole & Son's Seville Collection is perfect for a more exotic scheme.
 Featuring a repeat design of hot rouge trailing flowers on a charcoal background, it's guaranteed to turn heads in a modern living room.
-Try picking out the jade color from the design and using it on complementary panelling to temper the print.
+Try picking out the jade color from the design and using it on complementary paneling to temper the print.

-4. Bring vintage charm with an archive print
+12. Bring vintage charm with an archive print

 Floral room decor needn't be just for bedrooms, living and dining room ideas – why not decorate the kitchen with dark floral prints for a quirky yet considered look?
 To celebrate 160 years, Sanderson has refreshed some of its iconic floral prints in refreshed colorways – perfect for your living room feature walls.